spryker/spryker-docs/docs/dg/dev/acp/app-composition-platform.md

 The ACP Catalog in the Back Office is available since version **202212.0**.

-If you're running an older version and want to access the ACP Catalog, install the `spryker/app-catalog-gui` module version `1.4.1` or higher.
+To run ACP Catalog with an earlier version, install the `spryker/app-catalog-gui` module version `1.4.1` or higher.

-## Becoming registered for ACP
+## Register for ACP

-To use ACP apps on your Spryker project, your project needs to be registered.
-The registration process helps to prepare your project for seamless communication with the third-party apps provided via the ACP.
-The registration process includes 2 steps:
+To use ACP apps, you need to register your project with ACP.
+The registration process prepares your project for seamless communication with the third-party apps provided via the ACP.
+To register your project, follow the steps:

 1. [Project update to include SCCOS dependencies](/docs/dg/dev/acp/sccos-dependencies-required-for-the-acp.html).

 2. Infrastructure configuration: This step is handled by Spryker once the SCCOS dependencies are in place on the project.
 Once step 1 is completed, contact us via the [support portal](https://support.spryker.com/s/).

 {% info_block infoBox "" %}